dpankros/uiuc_cs513_project/part_2/README.md

 - `sponsor` was minimally modified to merge values that differed in case.
 - `event` is a multi-valued tag-like list of values.
 These values were normalized and marged to attempt to reduce the cardinality of possible values presented.
 - `venue` were categorical values with many slight differences.
 These were merged as much as could reasonably be performed.
-- `place` - TBD
+- `place` had its values converted to standard casing, had various delimiters normalized or removed (i.e. `[PHILADELPHIA, PA.]` converted to `Philadelphia, Pa`), had minor punctuation removed where appropriate, and had other minor inconsistencies removed and standardized
-- `physical_description` - TBD
+- `physical_description` - had delimiter formatting standardized to internal semicolon (`;`) separation, with no trailing semicolon character.
+All text in this column was also converted to lowercase
 - `occasion` is a multi-valued tag-like list of values.
 These values were normalized and marged to attempt to reduce the cardinality of possible values presented.
 - `notes` are, if they can believed to be notes, freeform values that are not meant to be generalized.
 Thus notes had